npezza93/redi_search/README.md

-# RailsRedisSearch
+# RediSearch

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/rails_redis_search`.
+Put your Ruby code in the file `lib/redi_search`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 1. git clone https://github.com/RedisLabsModules/RediSearch.git
 1. cd RediSearch